-- US economy was simultaneously buffeted by three major shocks: - Home prices fell at the national level for the first time since the Great Depression (down over 20% from the peak), - Financial markets experienced their worst credit crunch since the Great Depression, and - The U.S. recession spread globally, causing additional feedback loops. - Florida has been particularly hit hard by the two housingrelated shocks: home prices and credit tightening.
+- US economy was simultaneously buffeted by three major shocks: - Home prices fell at the national level for the first time since the Great Depression (expected to fall 35% from the peak), - Financial markets experienced their worst credit crunch since the Great Depression, and - The U.S. recession spread globally, causing additional feedback loops. - Florida has been particularly hit hard by the two housingrelated shocks: home prices and credit tightening.